Transparency and accountability

 Merafe’s partner in the Venture, Glencore, plays an active role in a number of significant international and national industry organisations and stakeholder groups through membership, funding, provision of expertise and participation in committees and working groups.

 Its commitments, through these involvements, are met in the Venture’s operations.
-They include: the UN Global Compact, the International Council on Mining and Metals (ICMM), the North West Province Air Pollution Control Forum (NAPCOF) and the Ferro Alloys Producers Association (FAPA).
+They include: the United Nations (UN) Universal Declaration of Human Rights, UN Guiding Principles on Business and Human Rights, the International Council on Mining and Metals (ICMM), the North West Province Air Pollution Control Forum (NAPCOF) and the Ferro Alloys Producers Association (FAPA).
 NAPCOF and FAPA discuss air quality issues and partner with regulators in setting best practice air quality standards.
 Their task teams deal with specific air quality issues and also engage with regulators through providing feedback and advice.

 The Venture is a member of the Ferro Alloys Producers Association (FAPA), the International Chrome Development Association (ICDA), the North West province Air Pollution Control Forum (NAPCOF) and the South African Mining Development Association (SAMDA).

-The Venture’s Corporate Practice Framework is aligned to the International Council of Mining and Metals’ (ICMM) Sustainable Development Framew
+The Venture’s Sustainable Development structures are aligned to the International Council of Mining and Metals’ (ICMM) Sustainable Development Framework.